Become a certified peer educator

 Become a member of CHEC!

 Our College Health Education Club (CHEC) is a group of students interested in teaching their peers about college health issues.
 CHEC members are Certified Peer Educators through the BACCHUS national network.
 Health Promotion pays for training and certification.
 In return, CHEC helps with responding to the Ask the Health Nuts online health advice column as well as other health education activities throughout the year.
 CHEC Peer Educators also give presentations on a variety of health topics; some of these presentations include "Creepy or Cute", "Sexology", and "The Buzz".
-CHEC is also available to provide short presentations about safer sex and proper condom use.
-Plus, they assist with Sex Fest, Safe Spring Break Week, and Wellness Wednesdays.
+CHEC is also available to provide short presentations about safer sex and proper barrier use.
+They also assist with health events, including Sex Fest, Safe Spring Break Week, and Wellness Wednesdays.

 To become a member of CHEC you must:

 - Complete an application and return it to Megan Anderson, Dietitian/Health Educator, in the Health Promotion office

 - Complete the two-day training which allows you to become a Certified Peer Educator.
-The Spring 2016 training will be held on February 12th and 13th.
+The Fall 2016 training will be held on September 16th and 17th.

 - Attend weekly meetings on Wednesdays from 6:00-7:00 PM